photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 ----------

 Einstein is on a train leaving New York.
-He leans over to another passenger and asks, Excuse me, do you know when Boston stops at this train?
+He leans over to another passenger and asks, “Excuse me, do you know when Boston stops at this train?”

 Mathematicians vs. Engineers {#mathematicians-vs.-engineers .unnumbered}
 ----------------------------